eersoy93/eersoy93/README.md

 Welcome to the my GitHub profile.

 ## Active Projects
+- **[Hedef](https://github.com/eersoy93/hedef)**: A very simple CLI tool for organizing your goals.
+Written in Python.

-None currently.
-You could view my past projects on my GitHub repositories.
+Also you could view my past projects on my GitHub repositories.

 I'm planning for new, exciting open source projects.